 3/4 cup sour cream

 1/2 teaspoon vanilla paste (Nielsen-Massey makes a readily available one)

 To make the crust: Stir together the ingredients except the butter in a large bowl.
 Sprinkle in the butter pieces and toss to coat.
 Rub the butter into the dry ingredients with your fingertips until the butter is incorporated and the mixture is chunky but not homogeneous.

-Press evenly into the bottom and sides (it's a bit sticky, you may want to lightly wet your fingers before you press the crust into the pan) of an ungreased, preferable metal 9-inch pie pan (honestly, my crust stuck pretty badly and I would definitely grease the pan/pie dish next time).
-Freeze until sold, about 15 minutes.
+Press evenly into the bottom and sides (it’s a bit sticky, you may want to lightly wet your fingers before you press the crust into the pan) of an ungreased, preferable metal 9-inch pie pan.
+Freeze until solid, about 15 minutes.
 Meanwhile, preheat the oven to 350 degrees F. Bake on the middle oven rack for 18 to 20 minutes.
 If the crust slumps or cracks while baking, gently push the crumble back into place, while hot, with a clean, folded kitchen towel.
 Cool completely before filling.
 The crust will keep refrigerated for 5 days or frozen for 1 month.

 To make the pie: Position a rack in the center of the oven and preheat the oven to 325 degrees F. Place the prebaked pie shell on a rimmed baking sheet.